A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Empirical Applications

-We consider whether the threat of Southwest entry changes established airlines' actual entry behavior (as opposed to pricing) and whether such effects vary across smaller or larger markets (as found in \cite{Ellison/Ellison:11:AEJ} and \cite{Tenn/Wendling:14:ReStat} in the pharmaceutical industry).\footnote{Since our framework is static, the interpretation of our results also differs from those cited above.
-In a static environment, there is no dynamic choice of capacity and there are no incumbents, so the latter cannot "`accommodate"' entry over time.
+Our outcomes of interest are whether the threat of Southwest entry changes established airlines' actual entry behavior (as opposed to pricing, as in \cite{Goolsbee/Syverson:08:QJE}) and whether such effects vary across smaller or larger markets (as found in \cite{Ellison/Ellison:11:AEJ} and \cite{Tenn/Wendling:14:ReStat} in the pharmaceutical industry).\footnote{Since our framework is static, the interpretation of our results also differs from those cited above.
+In a static environment, there is no dynamic choice of capacity and there are no incumbents, so the latter cannot ``accommodate'' entry over time.
 Nevertheless, we think the present exercise is still informative about whether a state in which Southwest is likely to enter induces differential (strategic) behavior by established airlines.}